tepsukka/vuex-oidc-wiki/Home.md

 ```

-## 5) Control rendering in routes that require authentication
+## 5) Control rendering in app layout or common components

-The vuex getter oidcIsAuthenticated can be used to check login.
+The router middleware will ensure that routes that require authentication are not rendered.
+If you want to control rendering outside of the router-view you can use the vuex getter oidcIsAuthenticated to check authentication.

 This can be done in any way you want.
 Here is an example
 of how to condition rendering against authentication in a component.

 ```js